DomGries/InnoDependencyInstaller/README.md

 ![Download page](https://user-images.githubusercontent.com/341158/100111336-4727c100-2e6e-11eb-9d80-2c8696718c55.PNG)

-**Inno Setup Dependency Installer** can download and install any dependency such as .NET, Visual C++ or SQL Server Express Redistributable during your application's installation process!
+**Inno Setup Dependency Installer** can download and install any dependency such as .NET, Visual C++ or SQL Server during your application's installation.
 In addition, it is easy to add your own dependencies as well.

 ## Installation and Usage